 A WEEK IN COSTA RICA

-This is mostly a visual display of the 98 birds seen in a single week (Apr 4-12 2018) that
+This actual display of the 98 birds seen in our week (Apr 4-12 2018) in Costa Rica can be found here.

-The two locations (3 days at each) were:
+The two locations we stayed at (3 days at each) were:

 - Arenal Observatory Lodge: